frndlytm/frndlytm.github.io/docs/courses.md

     agents.
 Course work includes formal and mathematical analysis of language models, and implementation of working programs that analyze and interpret natural language text.

-**CS6140: Machine Learning**
+??? abstract "CS6140: Machine Learning"

-:   Provides a broad look at a variety of techniques used in machine learning and data
-    mining, and also examines issues associated with their use.
+    Provides a broad look at a variety of techniques used in machine learning and data mining, and also examines issues associated with their use.
 Topics include algorithms for supervised learning including decision tree induction, artificial neural networks, instance-based learning, probabilistic methods, and support vector machines;